Psychologist in Sudbury, MA

 LICENSED CLINICAL PSYCHOLOGIST

 I’m Dr. Lisa A. Taylor, a licensed clinical psychologist with over a decade of experience in the field of psychology.
 I understand how exhausting it can feel when anxiety keeps you up at night, when a medical diagnosis changes the way you see and move through the world, when grief takes over your life, or when constantly caring for others leaves you drained.
-Life can feel heavy, and it’s okay to admit you’re struggling
+Life can feel heavy, and it’s okay to admit you’re struggling.

 In my therapy practice, I draw from years of education, training, clinical experience, and teaching.
 I’ve helped countless individuals find relief and direction after feeling stuck, exhausted, overwhelmed, and unsure where to turn.
 My role is to meet you where you are, truly listen to your experience, and help you find a way forward that feels manageable and hopeful.